victorcana/PANAS/README.md

-# SANSRAPI
+# PANAS
-# Synonymous And NonSynonymous Substitution Rate Pipeline
+## Pipeline for the Analysis of Nonsynonymous And Synonymous
 SANSRAPI v.1 is a pipeline built for Linux.